Smile4ever/Text2SRT/INSTALL.md

 Installation
 ------------
-If you have not installed gambas3-ide, do it now using your packaging manager.
-The minimum requirement is v3.0.
-FFmpeg or libav-tools is required too.
-Any recent version (>2011) will do.
+If you have not installed the required packages, do it now using your packaging manager.
+After installing the requirements, open a terminal window and continue with the installation:

 - cd
 - git clone https://github.com/Smile4ever/Text2SRT.git
+- cd Text2SRT
+- sudo mkdir /usr/lib/text2srt
+- sudo cp -r . /usr/lib/text2srt/
+- sudo cp /usr/lib/text2srt/desktop-integration/text2srt.desktop /usr/share/applications

-- Open Gambas3 from your Applications menu
+You can now open Text2SRT from your Applications menu (category Utility).
-- Open the project Text2SRT from your home folder
-- Press F5 (run)

-There is no desktop file yet to integrate with your system.
-This is on the TODO.